novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 They had grown at an incredible rate without receiving proper investments.

-Son Jung-ui found this out while researching the Korean market.
+Son Jung-yi found this out while researching the Korean market.

 Since he planned to expand into Asia by partnering with 【Yahoo】, he couldn't overlook it.

 No matter how much he investigated, Lee Hyun-woo was always one step ahead of him.

-Even if it was in a past life, Lee Hyun-woo had already thoroughly examined Son Jung-ui's past and future.
+Even if it was in a past life, Lee Hyun-woo had already thoroughly examined Son Jung-yi's past and future.

-This was the inevitable reason why Son Jung-ui had to relinquish the lead in negotiations to Lee Hyun-woo.
+This was the inevitable reason why Son Jung-yi had to relinquish the lead in negotiations to Lee Hyun-woo.

 Unknowingly drawn into Lee Hyun-woo's net, an important question now arose.